dart-archive/www.dartlang.org/src/site/codelabs/deploy/index.markdown

 * The `packages` directory contains links to 3rd party libraries.
   Those libraries are defined as dependencies in the `pubspec.yaml` file.
-  The `pubspec.lock` file lists the currently installed versions for those librairies.
+  The `pubspec.lock` file lists the currently installed versions for those libraries.

 * The `web` directory contains the Pirate Badge app to deploy.